Barry Sanders Rookie Cards: The Ultimate Collector’s Guide

 His junior year was one of the most special NCCA football seasons ever produced by any player, regardless of position.

-1989 Topps Traded #83T Barry Sanders Football Card Reverse Side With Stats And Biography
+1989 Topps Traded #83T Barry Sanders Rookie Card Reverse Side With Stats and Biography

 1989 Pro Set #494